When Many Trees Go to War: On Sets of Phylogenetic Trees With Almost No Common Structure: Counting Unrooted Binary Trees and Networks

 The argument in the previous section applies to rooted trees but generalizes to unrooted trees fairly naturally.
-In the unrooted case, there is no concept of reticulations, but we can define the reticulation number of a network~$N = (V,E)$ as~$r(N) := |E| - |V| + 1$, that is, as the number of edges that need to be deleted from~$N$ to obtain a tree.
-This mirrors the rooted case in the sense that any rooting of a binary unrooted network~$N$ has $r(N)$~reticulations.
+In the unrooted case, there is no concept of reticulations, but we can define the reticulation number of a network~$\unrooted{N} = (V,E)$ as~$r(\unrooted{N}) := |E| - |V| + 1$, that is, as the number of edges that need to be deleted from~$\unrooted{N}$ to obtain an unrooted tree.
+This mirrors the rooted case in the sense that any rooting of an unrooted network~$\unrooted{N}$ has $r(\unrooted{N})$~reticulations.

-The proof for rooted networks/trees had three main parts: \begin{enumerate*}[(a)] \item bounding the number of networks~$N$ with reticulation number~$r$, \item bounding the number of pairs~$(N,\T)$ such that $\T$ is a set of $t$ trees on $n$ leaves and $N$ is a network with $r$ reticulations that displays $\T$, and \item bounding the number of sets of $t$ trees on the leaf set $[n]$. \end{enumerate*} Since there are $(2n - 5)!!$ unrooted trees with leaf set $[n]$, the number of sets of $t$ trees on the leaf set $[n]$ is easy to bound:
+The proof for rooted networks/trees had three main parts: \begin{enumerate*}[(a)] \item bounding the number of networks~$N$ with reticulation number~$r$, \item bounding the number of pairs~$(N,\T)$ such that $\T$ is a set of $t$ trees on $n$ leaves and $N$ is a network with $r$ reticulations that displays the trees in $\T$, and \item bounding the number of sets of $t$ trees on the leaf set $[n]$. \end{enumerate*} Since there are $(2n - 5)!!$ unrooted trees with leaf set $[n]$, the number of sets of $t$ unrooted trees on the leaf set $[n]$ is easy to bound:

-\begin{obs} Let~$n,t\in\N^+$ with $n\geq 6$, and let~$\S_{n,t}$ be the set of all sets of $t$ unrooted binary trees on the leaf set~$[n]$.
+\begin{obs} Let~$n,t\in\NN^+$ with $n\geq 6$, and let~$\unrooted{\S}_{n,t}$ be the set of all sets of $t$ unrooted binary trees on the leaf set~$[n]$.
 Then

 \end{obs}